 Note: Per the Rules of Golf (Decision 6-4/2.5) any individual transporting a players clubs on a motorized golf cart or trolley is by definition considered to be the player’s caddie even though they may not perform any other functions of a caddie.
 Additionally, the Rules of Golf (Rule 6-4) state that a player may be assisted by a caddie (when permitted), but is limited to only one caddie at any one time.
 Any breach of this rule would result in the following penalty.

 *The MGA reserves the right to limit a group to only 1 cart in the case of a group of two competitors in order to limit cart traffic and/or reserve carts for subsequent starting times.

 Appropriate golf attire is required at all MGA competitions for players, caddies and spectators.
 The dress code of the host facility will take precedent if there is any question.

 Shoes with traditionally designed spikes (regardless of composition, i.e. ceramic, plastic, etc.) or spikes, regardless of design, comprised either entirely or partially of metal (if such metal may come in contact with the course) are prohibited.
 Penalty for breach of this condition -- Disqualification.

 The MGA Executive Committee reserves the right to alter any of the Championship conditions and schedules herein.
 The decision of the Executive Committee in any matter shall be final.

 The MGA reserves the right to decline any entry based on a player’s previous year’s attendance in an event.
 Players who fail to show for assigned starting times without notifying the MGA will be considered a no-show.
-No-shows also include any player who fails to return a scorecard or who withdraws during a stipulated round without notifying an MGA official or staff member on site.
+No-shows also include any player who fails to return a scorecard (no-card) or who withdraws during a stipulated round without notifying an MGA official or staff member on site.